alfa-m/Catalog/git-catalog.md

 - **Work-tree** (aka. _Working-tree_, _Workspace_, _Working Directory_):
-  Place where the files of a project's Repositor	y are.
+  Place where the files of a project's Repository are.
-  It is the directory where you put all the file and subdirectories of your project.
+  It is the directory where you put all the files and subdirectories of your project.
 <!-- --><br/>